Project of Metaeconomics

 We must restore ethical reflection to the heart of economic reasoning, re-center policymaking on the common good, and re-embed ethical education in economics and business programs.
 Economics emerged as a subbranch of moral philosophy, and it must return to its roots (Annett, 2018)

-As a result of bringing ethics back to center stage, it also resolves “the Adam Smith problem” as well as the problems in both the dominant Schools of Economics, including Chicago Economics applied to political economy, as represented in “the Chicago School problem” and “the Public Choice Theory/School problem.”
-Both schools put all attention to self-interest, and downplay the role of the ethics represented in the shared other-interest.
+As a result of bringing ethics back to center stage, and building on science & ethics, the Project also resolves “the Adam Smith problem,” as in the integration of a joint Wealth & Sentiments.
+And, it resolves the problems in both the dominant Schools of Economics, including Chicago Economics applied to political economy, as represented in “the Chicago School problem” and “the Public Choice Theory/School problem.”
+It also corrects the course of The Chicago School of Law, which has put far too much attention to claiming SIT (self-interest only) also applies to the decision forum in the Court.
+All said schools put all attention to self-interest, and downplay the role of the ethics represented in the shared other-interest.
+All said schools misrepresent Adam Smith, who saw the own-interest could not be achieved without the arrogance of self-love, the arrogance of self-interest only, being tempered by the ethic, as in a joint self & other-interest, joint self & widely shared ethic: "das Adam Smith" problem never existed.
+It was always about seeing the jointness in the Wealth (Smith 1776/1789) & Sentiments (Smith 1759/1790).
 See What is Dual Interest Theory for more details.
-So, the overall Metaeconomic Project is also to solve said problems.

 Metaeconomics has the following features (Go To or Return To the Metaeconomics book overview page):